jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 A full ACK could look like: "ACK `fa2f991`, I built, ran tests, tested manually by doing X/Y/Z and reviewed the code and it looks OK, I agree it can be merged."

+The Bitcoin Core merge script currently copies all ACK comments into the merge commit.
+Remember that anything you write in an ACK comment will be in git history forever when the PR is merged.

 *Don't trust, verify.* Minimize dependance on GitHub in your review process.
 [Pull down the PRs
 locally](https://github.com/bitcoin/bitcoin/blob/master/doc/productivity.md#reference-prs-easily-with-refspecs)